Instructor: Dana Kamin

 and how trauma, attachment, avoidance, other mental health challenges and insight into the hoarding, may impact and potentially lead to safety, health, housing and other challenges.

-Through discussion, experiential examples, case studies, group work and/or guest speakers, participants will learn a variety of practical strategies to work with individuals with clutter and hoarding challenges.
+Through discussion, experiential examples, case study analysis and interactive group work, participants will learn a variety of practical strategies to work with individuals with clutter and hoarding challenges.
 This workshop will draw upon harm reduction principles, and evidence-based approaches that have shown success related to hoarding, including motivational interviewing, stages of change theory, cognitive behavioural therapy (CBT), and mindfulness.
 Additionally, participants will learn organizational principles and strategies that may be helpful to assist in a variety of hoarding and acquiring situations.
 Community resources will also be presented.

 • Increased understanding of how trauma, attachment challenges and other factors can increase challenges with acquiring and/or discarding